How to Prepare for Cataract Surgery

 There are two primary cataract surgeries at Alabata Eye Center: laser-assisted cataract surgery and traditional or manual cataract surgery.

-Laser-assisted cataract surgery creates bladeless incisions, corrects astigmatism, creates the perfect opening in the anterior lens capsule and assists in breaking apart the cataract.
-This type of surgery also provides precision in centering the IOL of your choice for optimal visual function.
+Laser-assisted cataract surgery is the most technologically advanced procedure that creates bladeless incisions as necessary, corrects astigmatism, creates the perfect opening in the anterior lens capsule and assists in breaking apart the cataract.
+This type of surgery provides precision in centering the IOL of your choice for optimal visual function.

-Traditional cataract surgery creates small incisions in the cornea with a surgical blade in a manual fashion.
-Dr. Alabata inserts a small instrument through the openings to gently break apart the cataract and remove the pieces.
-After removing the cataract, Dr. Alabata replaces it with an artificial IOL implant.
+Traditional cataract surgery creates small incisions in the cornea with a surgical blade, opens the anterior lens capsule and breaks up the cataract into small pieces, all in a manual fashion.
+After removing the cataract, Dr. Alabata replaces it with a monofocal IOL implant.

 Request a Consultation